WatForm/fortress/README.md

 1. Run the appropriate setup script for your platform.
 2. Install the Z3 command line tool, version 4.8.4 or higher.
 Binaries are [available here](https://github.com/Z3Prover/z3/releases).
-    * If using MacOS, I recommend using Homebrew instead: `brew install z3`.
+    * If using MacOS, we recommend using Homebrew instead: `brew install z3`.
     * If on `Ubuntu`, do not use `apt-get`.
 Its version of Z3 is out of date.

 ### Manual Setup